Legends of Runeterra: Noxus Region Guide

 Welcome to our deep-dive on Noxus!
 In this guide, we’ll cover Noxus champions, its signature mechanics that make it unique, and some of its synergies with other regions.

 Our goal is that you leave this article fully understanding how Noxus likes to play and be able to come up with some ideas of your own for how to build the best decks with our Legends of Runeterra deck builder.
-Check out our other articles that explore Bilgeawter, Demacia, Freljord, Ionia, Piltover & Zaun, and Shadow Isles
+Check out our other articles that explore Bilgewater, Demacia, Freljord, Ionia, Piltover & Zaun, Shadow Isles, and Targon.

 “Noxus is a powerful empire with a fearsome reputation.
 To those beyond its borders, Noxus is brutal, expansionist and threatening, yet those who look beyond its warlike exterior see an unusually inclusive society, where the strengths and talents of its people are respected and cultivated.
 Its people were once a fierce reaver culture until they stormed the ancient city that now lies at the heart of their empire.
 Under threat from all sides, they aggressively took the fight to their enemies, pushing their borders outward with every passing year.
 This struggle for survival has made the Noxians a deeply proud people who value strength above all, though that strength can manifest by many different means.
 Anyone can rise to a position of power and respect within Noxus if they display the necessary aptitude, regardless of social standing, background, homeland, or wealth.” – from Universe.